luksgrin/flow-cytometry-analyzer/README.md

 - **CSV**: Comma-separated values
 - **Excel**: XLSX format with metadata and data sheets
 - **Parquet**: Compressed columnar format

+## Platform Support

+This application is built with Tauri and supports:
+- **macOS**: 10.13+ (both Apple Silicon and Intel)
+- **Windows**: Windows 10+
+- **Linux**: Ubuntu 22.04+, Debian 11+ (x86_64)

+## Building for Multiple Platforms

+The project includes GitHub Actions workflows (`.github/workflows/build-simple.yml`) that automatically build for all supported platforms.
+To build locally for different platforms, you'll need to set up cross-compilation or use the appropriate build environment.

 ## License